 Professional Dress Form

-A professional dress form is an investment for any fashion designer, more so for a fashion design student.
+A professional dress form is an investment for any fashion designer, and even more so for fashion students.
+You will have seen this type of dress form on the TV show Project Runway.

-A professional form is created in a fixed size, often with a fiberglass interior form covered with a very light layer of padding and tightly woven fabric shell, making it great for easy pinning, when you know how!
+A professional form is created in a fixed size, often with a fiberglass interior form which is then covered with a very light layer of padding and tightly woven fabric shell.
+This makes it great for easy pinning!

-So, with all the above covered let’s move on to the best dress forms that you can buy!
+With all of the above covered let’s move on to the best dress forms that you can buy!

 Note: Some of the links in this article are affiliate links.
 This means that I may receive a commission if you make a purchase, at no extra cost to you.